Stanotech/Stanotech/README.md

 Last interesting projects:
 - Stock marker analizer (Python/ Django/ Pytorch)-  using AI trained by data from web-scrapping.
 For now the repository is private.
 - Job-bot (Python/ Django/ Web-scrappning)- app for applying jobs as first candidate by filters.
-For now the repository is private.
+Contrary to appearances, one of the most difficult tasks I have ever done.
+For now the repository is private, but I will share it for recruiter.
 - <a href="https://github.com/pymasterspl/reddit"> Reddit</a> (Python/ Django)- just for practising teamwork